 - television production/film and television production.

 It's possible to get into film and TV production via an apprenticeship in creative and digital media.
 See what's available at find an apprenticeship.
 Organisations such as the BBC also offer apprenticeships, for example BBC Production Apprenticeships.

 Although you don't need a postgraduate qualification, courses containing practical work experience in production may increase your chances of success in a notoriously competitive environment.
 Be aware that entry to these programmes is competitive and most require some previous experience so that you can give evidence of your practical skills and your work.
 Search postgraduate courses in media production.

 Look for courses that provide cutting-edge technical resources, a reasonable final production budget and contacts within the industry.
 For information on relevant training courses, see:

-A degree or relevant training course alone isn't enough and you'll need to build up substantial experience in the industry before moving into the role of producer.
+A degree or relevant training course alone isn't enough.
+You need to build up substantial experience in the industry before moving into the role of producer.